Jianghu: Modern wuxia interpretations of the term jianghu

-Current interpretations of the term jianghu

-The following description focuses more on the martial arts aspect of jianghu, its well-established social norms, and its close relation with wulin.

-A common aspect of jianghu is that the courts of law are dysfunctional and that all disputes and differences (within the community) can only be resolved by members of the community, through the use of mediation, negotiation or force, predicating the need for the code of xia and acts of chivalry.
+In more martial arts-centered stories, a common aspect of jianghu is that the courts of law are dysfunctional and that all disputes and differences (within the community) can only be resolved by members of the community, through the use of mediation, negotiation, or force, predicating the need for the code of xia and acts of chivalry.
 Law and order within the jianghu are maintained by the various orthodox and righteous schools and heroes.
-Sometimes these schools may gather to form an alliance against a powerful evil organisation in the jianghu.
+Sometimes these schools may gather to form an alliance against a common foe or organization.

 A leader, called the wulin mengzhu (武林盟主 (master of the wulin alliance)), is elected from among the schools in order to lead them and ensure law and order within the jianghu.
 The leader is usually someone with a high level of mastery in martial arts and a great reputation for righteousness who is often involved in some conspiracy and/or killed.
 In some stories, the leader may not be the greatest martial artist in the jianghu; in other stories, the position of the leader is hereditary.
 The leader is an arbiter who presides and adjudicates over all inequities and disputes.
 The leader is a de jure chief justice of the affairs of the jianghu.

 Relationship with the government

-Members of the jianghu are also expected to keep their distance from any government offices or officials, without necessarily being antagonistic.
-It was acceptable for jianghu members who are respectable members of society (usually gentries owning properties or big businesses) to maintain respectful but formal and passive relationships with the officials, such as paying due taxes and attending local community events.
+Members of the jianghu (referring to the criminal underworld, particularly that of organised crime) are also expected to keep their distance from any government offices or officials, without necessarily being antagonistic.
+It was acceptable for jianghu members who were respectable members of society (usually gentries owning properties or big businesses) to maintain respectful but formal and passive relationships with the officials, such as paying due taxes and attending local community events.
 Even then, they are expected to shield any fugitives from the law, or at the least not to turn over fugitives to the officials.
 Local officials who are savvier would know better than to expect co-operation from jianghu members and would refrain from seeking help except to apprehend the worst and most notorious criminals.
 If the crimes also violated some of the moral tenets of jianghu, jianghu members may assist the government officials.

 An interesting aspect is that while senior officials are kept at a distance, jianghu members may freely associate with low-ranking staff such as runners, jailers, or clerks of the magistrates.
-The jianghu members maintained order among their own in the community and prevent any major disturbance, thus saving a lot of work for their associates in the yamen.
-In return, the runners turn a blind eye to certain jianghu activities that are officially disapproved, the jailers ensured incarcerated jianghu members are not mistreated, and the clerks pass on useful tips to the jianghu community.
+The jianghu members maintained order among their own in the community and prevented any major disturbance, thus saving a lot of work for their associates in the yamen.
+In return, the runners turn a blind eye to certain jianghu activities that are officially disapproved, the jailers ensure incarcerated jianghu members are not mistreated, and the clerks pass on useful tips to the jianghu community.
 This reciprocal arrangement allowed their superiors to maintain order in their jurisdiction with the limited resources available and jianghu members greater freedom.